tracktownsoftware/MicrosoftWinFormsDesignerSDK_Test1/README.md

 - From the VS2022 toolbox drop MyButton and MyButton2 onto different WinForms forms
 - Use the design-time context menu to test menu items

-See comments in this Microsoft blog with others showing a NET6 editor dialog with the issue it shows behind the VS2022 window.
+This Microsoft blog has a few comments about the NET6 editor dialog shows behind the VS2022 window issue.
 See my comments above under 'Current Status" for a workaround that appears to work.
-The official Microsoft position is to rewrite the editor in .Net Framework so it can be displayed from DesignTools client code: https://devblogs.microsoft.com/dotnet/state-of-the-windows-forms-designer-for-net-applications/comment-page-2/#comments
+The official Microsoft position is to not use NET6 UI and rewrite the editor in .Net Framework so it can be displayed from DesignTools client code: https://devblogs.microsoft.com/dotnet/state-of-the-windows-forms-designer-for-net-applications/comment-page-2/#comments

 >This is the reason that you cannot show UI from the DesignToolsServer.
 (See one of my previous responses).